hapijs/hapi/Readme.md

 when every single request related action has completed (in other words, when the request stopped wagging).

 **hapi** provides a simple facility for keeping track of pending tails by providing the following request methods:
-- _'addTail([name])'_ - registers a named tail and returns a tail id.
-The tail id must be retained and used to remove the tail when completed.
+- _'addTail([name])'_ - registers a named tail and returns a tail function.
+The tail function must be retained and used to remove the tail when completed.
 The method is available on every event or extension hook prior to the 'tail' event.
-- _'removeTail(tailId)'_ - removes a tail to notify the server that the associated action has been completed.
+- _'removeTail(tail)'_ - removes a tail to notify the server that the associated action has been completed.

+Alternatively, the returned tail function can be called directly without using the _removeTail()_ method.

 For example:
 ```javascript